-The pancreas has two primary functions: regulating blood sugar and aiding in the breakdown of food by producing digestive enzymes.
-If the pancreas becomes inflamed (which is referred to as “pancreatitis”), these enzymes may become overactive and injure surrounding tissues.
-Pancreatitis is a relatively common gastrointestinal disorder in cats.
+The pancreas has two primary functions: regulating blood sugar, and producing digestive enzymes to help digest food.
+If the pancreas becomes inflamed (which is referred to as “pancreatitis”), these digestive enzymes may become overactive and start breaking down the pancreas itself, along with surrounding organs like the liver and small intestine.

-- Loss of appetite
+Loss of appetite

-- Loss of energy
+Loss of energy

 Both acute and chronic pancreatitis can cause scarring of the pancreas, leading to problems with the functionality of other organs.
 The scarring also affects insulin and digestive enzyme production, which can lead to liver disease and diabetes.
 Cats that develop acute pancreatitis are at risk for developing life-threatening conditions like disseminated intravascular coagulation (DIC) as well as heart arrhythmias and difficulty breathing.

-- High-fat meals or table scraps
+High-fat meals or table scraps

 Ingesting toxic materials (e.g. insecticides)

-- Surgery or trauma to the abdomen
+Surgery or trauma to the abdomen

-- High amounts of calcium in the blood
+High amounts of calcium in the blood

-- Severe reaction to medicine
+Severe reaction to medicine

-- Bacteria from the intestines
+Bacteria from the intestines

-- Related diseases such as toxoplasmosis, inflammatory bowel disease,liver disease, inflammation of the bile ducts, and feline infectiousperitonitis
+Related diseases such as toxoplasmosis, inflammatory bowel disease,liver disease, inflammation of the bile ducts, and feline infectiousperitonitis

 Because the cause of feline pancreatitis is relatively unknown, diagnosing the disease usually entails more than just a routine visit.
 Your veterinarian will conduct a full examination along with various specialized tests to identify what exactly is going on.
 In addition to gathering a complete history of your cat, the veterinarian may perform the following tests: